Steve Harshman

-Steve Harshman is an American politician and a Republican member of the Wyoming House of Representatives representing District 37 since January 14, 2003.
+Steve Harshman (born 1963/1964) is an American politician and a Republican member of the Wyoming House of Representatives representing District 37 since January 14, 2003.
 Harshman served as the Speaker of the Wyoming House from January 2017 to January 2021.

 Education

 Harshman earned his Bachelor of Science in education from Black Hills State University and his Master of Education from Oregon State University.